 You get the idea.

-Not only is this good planning technique, it is also good leadership.
+Not only is this good planning trick, it is also good leadership.
 When your team sees you making the effort for the group to be successful, their confidence in you will rise, especially if you discover in the process that something needed to be fixed.

 Figure out what your Hudson’s Bay Start is, and be sure to build it into your plan.